 During National Adoption Awareness Month in the United States, the focus is to celebrate, educate, and advocate for adoption.
 Adoption is not just for infants or young children, of course.
-It is something that is desperately needed for many older youth in the foster care system.
+It is something that is desperately needed for much older youth in the foster care system.
 Many of the older children and teens in need of adoption have been in the system for a while.
+Adopting older children can be a wonderful way to grow your family as well.

 You do not have to be an adoptive or foster parent, or a child welfare professional, to inform others about the need for adoption of older children and teenagers.
 Community members can get involved in this very important mission.